LispCookbook/cl-cookbook/getting-started.md

 a trivial way to get a native Common Lisp environment on Windows.
 It lets you install Emacs with Slime, Quicklisp and SBCL in a couple
 clicks: you only have to extract its archive in your workspace.

+Otherwise you can install and configure Emacs yourself:

+    > choco install emacs

 ## Start a REPL